Python-SIP/sip/sphinx/python_api.rst

 .. data:: SIP_VERSION

+    .. versionadded:: 4.2

     This is a Python integer object that represents the SIP version number as a 3 part hexadecimal number (e.g. v4.0.0 is represented as ``0x040000``).
-    It was first implemented in SIP v4.2.

 .. data:: SIP_VERSION_STR

+    .. versionadded:: 4.3

     This is a Python string object that defines the SIP version number as represented as a string.
-For development snapshots it will start with ``snapshot-``.
-It was first implemented in SIP v4.3.
+For development previews it will start with ``preview-`` or ``snapshot-``.

 .. function:: transferback(obj)